 |Boil Frozen Corn for||4-5 Minutes|

-As with any vegetable, do NOT overcook.
+As with any vegetable, do NOT overcook or boil your corn too long.
 That’s a sure way to eliminate most of the vitamins (and produce a mushy bland dinner)!

 Steps to Boil Corn on the Cob:

-What we recommend to make perfect corn is turning off the heat just after the corn boils as follows:
+But, what we recommend to make perfect corn on the cob is turning off the heat just after the corn boils as follows.

 1) Fill a large pot about half full of water and bring to a boil.
 For details, see our FAQ on how to boil water.